fourkitchens/czdap-tools/README.md

 #### Mac OSX

-*Tested with Snow Leopard and Mountain Lion*
+*Tested on Snow Leopard and Mountain Lion*

 OSX comes with Python preinstalled.
 To install the required extensions, issue the following commands: